2010 NBA playoffs: (1) Cleveland Cavaliers vs. (8) Chicago Bulls

 This was the sixth playoff meeting between these two teams, with the Bulls winning the first five meetings.

 (2) Orlando Magic vs. (7) Charlotte Bobcats

 This was the second playoff meeting between these two teams, with the Hornets franchise winning the first meeting.
-Note that historical records of the original Charlotte Hornets franchise (later relocated and renamed the New Orleans Pelicans) from 1988–2002 are currently with the present Hornets/Bobcats franchise since the 2014–15 season.
+Note that historical records of the original Charlotte Hornets franchise (later relocated and renamed the New Orleans Pelicans) from 1988 to 2002 are currently with the present Hornets/Bobcats franchise since the 2014–15 season.

 (3) Atlanta Hawks vs. (6) Milwaukee Bucks

 The Atlanta Hawks quickly took control of the series by winning the first 2 games against the Milwaukee Bucks, without star center Andrew Bogut.
 But the Bucks managed to take the next 3 games, including a shocking Game 5 win in Atlanta, where they overcame a 9-point deficit in the final 4 minutes.
 However, Atlanta managed to stave off elimination in front of a raucous Bradley Center crowd, coming away with an 83–69 Game 6 victory.
 The Hawks then finished off the Bucks in Game 7 and advanced to the next round.

 This was the fourth playoff meeting between these two teams, with the Bucks winning two of the first three meetings.